Jackson5551/Process-Manager/README.md

 # Process-Manager
-a simple windows process manager/computer information gatherer
+a simple windows .NET C# process manager/computer information gatherer

 What folders contain:
 ProcessManager: The GUI latest release of the project.
 (Compiled .exe included)